Table of Contents

 Walls and Vapor Barriers

 The walls are built like any other interior partition.
-Built with 2X4 lumber and is faced with 1/2″ gypsum board on each side.
-These are 4 1/2 inch deep walls.
+They are made with 2X4 lumber and faced with 1/2″ gypsum board on each side.
+The walls are 4 1/2 inches deep.
 You have to make a few adjustments.
 Insulation is essential.
-R-15 fiberglass insulation is best, as it will also absorb most vibration.
+R-1 fiberglass insulation is best, as it will also absorb most vibration.

-Before hanging the interior gypsum board, line the lumber with six mils plastic sheeting.
+Before hanging the interior gypsum board, line the lumber with six-millimeter plastic sheeting.
 This is your vapor barrier, which is critical to the success of a wine cellar.
 It retains the humidity in the cellar, prevents the insulation from rotting, and helps keep the wine cellar pressurized.

 The Wine School’s Cellars Through The Ages